marko-knoebl/slides/src/sections/react-advanced/03-reducer-hook-en.md

 # Reducer hook

-## Reducer hook
+## State managment & reducer hook

 In complex components / applications it makes sense to separate the state (model) from the view.
 This can happen via external state management libraries like _redux_ or, in simple cases, via the reducer hook.

+Often the entire application state is contained in a data model.
+Each change to the application state is done via that data model.

 ## Reducer hook

-In state management tools each state change happens through an _event_ - which is usually a simple JavaScript object:
+In state management tools each state change usually happens through an _event_ or _action_; With the reducer hook or Redux an action usually has a _type_ and (optionally) a _payload_:

 ```json
 {